 "Good question.
 I have no doubt that it has exponentially increased our ability to be creative and innovative.
-Because of the pandemic this spring, a high school in Tokyo hosted their graduation ceremony in Minecraft by recreating their school gym, all the graduating students and faculty in the Minecraft environment so everyone got to go.
+Because of the pandemic this spring, a high school in Tokyo hosted their graduation ceremony in Minecraft by recreating their school gym, all the graduating students and faculty in the Minecraft environment so everyone got to go."

 "Then think of gaming.
-Pokemon Go used Augmented realty to combine the real world with the virtual one.
+Pokemon Go used Augmented reality to combine the real world with the virtual one.
 So what if using AR Vincent Van Gogh could step out of his own painting, rip his ear off and tell you why he did it!
 I recently piloted a virtual basketball league with the NBA.
 We had the virtual Orlando Magic play against the virtual New York Knicks with a much larger virtual audience than a stadium could fill.
-Now think where 3D printing is heading.
+Now think where 3D printing is heading."

 "I see a world in the not too distant future where we order an item online and then print it at home.
-Printed food cant be too far behind."
+Printed food can't be too far behind."

 Q: If you were to give advice to your younger self, what would it be?

 "Do what you love and you’ll be really good at it!
-We all had our favourite subject at school and it was the subject in which we got out best grades.
+We all had our favourite subject at school and it was the subject in which we got out the best grades.
 It's simple really.
 I love moon shot thinking and helping companies.
 Think different and innovate."

 Q: What are the key pillars for innovation within a business?

-"We tried three models for innovation at Disney.
+"We tried three models for innovation at Disney."

 "1.
-We hired innovation consultants like I.D.E.O. who were very good but not about to teach us how to do what they did.
+We hired innovation consultants like I.D.E.O. who were very good but not about to teach us how to do what they did."

 "2.
-We created an innovation team which did a good job as acting as a catalyst for change but also subliminally sent the message to the rest of the organisation that they were off the hook and could keep doing business as usual.
+We created an innovation team which did a good job as acting as a catalyst for change but also subliminally sent the message to the rest of the organisation that they were off the hook and could keep doing business as usual."

 "3.
-We ran Hackathons and Accelerator programs at Disney where we would partner an entrepreneurial tech start up with Disney cast members who could help them scale their idea quickly, allowing us to bring products and services to market much quicker than usual.
+We ran Hackathons and Accelerator programs at Disney where we would partner an entrepreneurial tech startup with Disney cast members who could help them scale their idea quickly, allowing us to bring products and services to market much quicker than usual."

 "But none of these models changed our culture so I set out to create my own Design Thinking toolkit that makes innovation easy, creativity tangible and the process fun, so everyone wants to use it.
 You can’t talk culture change you have to give people a toolkit that they actually enjoy."